DrJam/Jam/README.md

-License: look at the license file
+License: look at the license file ya dingus